Resistor: Resistor marking

-Axial resistors' cases are usually tan, brown, blue, or green (though other colors are occasionally found as well, such as dark red or dark gray), and display 3–6 colored stripes that indicate resistance (and by extension tolerance), and may include bands to indicate the temperature coefficient and reliability class.
+Axial resistor cases are usually tan, brown, blue, or green (though other colors are occasionally found as well, such as dark red or dark gray), and display three to six colored stripes that indicate resistance (and by extension tolerance), and may include bands to indicate the temperature coefficient and reliability class.
 In four-striped resistors, the first two stripes represent the first two digits of the resistance in ohms, the third represents a multiplier, and the fourth the tolerance (which if absent, denotes ±20%).
 For five- and six- striped resistors the third band is the third digit, the fourth is the multiplier and the fifth is the tolerance; a sixth stripe represents the temperature coefficient.
 The power rating of the resistor is usually not marked and is deduced from its size.

 Surface-mount resistors are marked numerically.

 Early 20th century resistors, essentially uninsulated, were dipped in paint to cover their entire body for color-coding.
 This base color represented the first digit.
 A second color of paint was applied to one end of the element to represent a second digit, and a color dot (or band) in the middle provided the third digit.
 The rule was "body, tip, dot", providing two significant digits for value and the decimal multiplier, in that sequence.
 Default tolerance was ±20%.
 Closer-tolerance resistors had silver (±10%) or gold-colored (±5%) paint on the other end.